dimvavas/Test/README.md

 # TicTacToe
 A simple command-line TicTacToe game, written in Java.
-Made for academic purpose.
+Made for training and academic purposes.
+Author: Dimitris Vavatsioulas
+Coded during undergraduate studies at University of Macedonia.